xiv3r/DEVIL-TWIN_esp8266/README.md

 6. Select an `ESP8266 Deauther` board in Arduino under `tools` -> `board`
 7. Connect your device and select the serial port in Arduino under `tools` -> `port`
 8. Click Upload button

+# You can flash .bin file using esp8266-loader android app

 # How to use:
 - Connect to the AP named `M4H4D!~H4$$4N` with password `devil2in` from your phone/PC.